Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-16-Retention Policies  .md

 1. On the **You successfully created a retention policy** page select **Done**.

 You have successfully applied an adaptive scope to a retention policy.

+## Review
+In this lab, you have completed:

++ Create Retention Policy with Static mode
++ Create Retention Policy with Adaptive scope

+## You have successfully completed the lab